bobjacobsen/csc-exercises/CSC/index.md

 3: [TestIntroCpp](TestIntroCpp/index.md) - brief demo of using CppUnit for C++ code testing.
 Will benefit from a bit of C++ experience with header files, etc, but can be done without it.

 We then move forward to a more significant example, the SumPrimes code from lecture.
-Do (at least) one of the following.
-(You can do more than one, but that's very optional)
+Do one or two of the following.
+(If you speak all three languages, you could do all three, but that's very optional)

 4: [TestSumPrimesJava](TestSumPrimesJava/index.md) -